Virtual Event & Meeting Management Certificate

 Included: Live Q&A class meetings, and class community forum to support each other during this difficult time.
 See important note below for details.

-Live Calls: (If you’re not able to attend, recordings will be provided) Call start June 18th and run every Thursday at 1pm PT / 4pm ET until the last week of the course.
+Live Calls: (If you’re not able to attend, recordings will be provided) Calls start August 13th and run every Thursday at 1pm PT / 4pm ET until the last week of the course.

 Length: 6 Weeks Online

 Instructor: Brandt Krueger

 Course Cost: $695 USD (Payment plans available.
 Click “Register Now” for details)

 ELI & MPI Members Save 20%!
 Price: $556 USD*

 Proctored final exam is included.
 There are no additional fees for application or final exam.